Aliases for PNP Gene

 GeneCards Summary for PNP Gene

 PNP (Purine Nucleoside Phosphorylase) is a Protein Coding gene.
 Diseases associated with PNP include Purine Nucleoside Phosphorylase Deficiency and Adenosine Deaminase Deficiency.
-Among its related pathways are NAD metabolism and Pyrimidine metabolism (KEGG).
+Among its related pathways are Metabolism of nucleotides and ATP/ITP metabolism.
 Gene Ontology (GO) annotations related to this gene include drug binding and nucleoside binding.
+An important paralog of this gene is MTAP.

 The purine nucleoside phosphorylases catalyze the phosphorolytic breakdown of the N-glycosidic bond in the beta-(deoxy)ribonucleoside molecules, with the formation of the corresponding free purine bases and pentose-1-phosphate.